gloveboxes/Azure-Sphere-Learning-Path/README.md

 ## Why Azure Sphere

 As billions of new devices are connected, organizations need to secure them to help protect data, privacy, physical safety, and infrastructure.
 Azure Sphere builds on decades of Microsoft experience in hardware, software, and cloud to provide a turnkey solution for IoT devices.
-Get defense in depth to embrace IoT innovation with confidence.
+Azure Sphere is secure by design so you can build innovative IoT products that customer can use with confidence.

 ---

 ## Why you should care about IoT Security

 Almost a day doesn't go by without some newsworthy IoT Security attack happening, and those are just the ones that make the news cycle.
-IoT security is absolutely fundamental and at the same time often absent from many conversations in the rush to get products to market.
+IoT security is fundamental and at the same time often absent from many conversations in the rush to get products to market.

 The [The Seven Properties of Highly Secure Devices](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf) is highly recommended to help you understand what is required to mitigate exposure to IoT security issues.
 This IoT Security whitepaper draws from industry and Microsoft experience.